amalbose/eBayMaster/README.md

 [![Build Status](https://api.travis-ci.org/axatrikx/eBayMaster.png?branch=master)](https://travis-ci.org/axatrikx/eBayMaster)

-eBayMaster is a tool for managing you eBay transactions.
+eBayMaster is a tool for managing your eBay transactions.
 It keeps track of each transactions and provides a wide variety of reports based on your expense and profit.

 ## Build the application